 6. End of Life

-b.
-Down-Cycle-The rug can be processed into automobile acoustical insulation, packing material, and carpet padding.
+- b.
+Down-Cycle-Can be processed into acoustical insulation, packing material, and carpet padding.

 This is the best data today and subject to change due to regulatory constraints and technology.